validator/validator/README.md

 The first time you run the `checker.py` Python script, you’ll need to be online and the build will need time to download several megabytes of dependencies.

+Alternatively, if you wish to first download all dependencies, and build later when **offline**:

+1. Use the `dldeps` task to download

+        python ./checker.py dldeps

+1. For all operations when offline, use the `--offline` option (place it before the task name)

+        python ./checker.py --offline all

 The steps above will build, test, and run the vnu checker such that you can open `http://0.0.0.0:8888/` in a Web browser to use the vnu checker Web UI.

 > [!WARNING]